 - To reduce the likelihood of future wrongdoing or offending

-To achieve these goals it is required that:
+To achieve these goals we work to assure:

-- Victims are involved in the process and come out satisfied
+- persons harmed are involved in the process and come out satisfied

-- Offenders understand how their actions have affected other people and take responsibility for those actions
+- those who have harmed understand how their actions have affected other people and take responsibility for those actions

-- Outcomes that help to repair the harms done and address the reasons for the offence
+- outcomes that help to repair the harms done and address the reasons for the wrongdoing or offending

-- Victim and offender are both reintegrated into the community
+- those affected by harm are reintegrated into the community

-Meetings between victims, their offenders, and members of the affected community provide an important opportunity to address the relational dimension of wrong doing and the quest for justice.
+Meetings between those harmed, those who caused harm, and members of the affected community provide an important opportunity to address the relational dimension of wrong doing and the quest for justice.